Everest Base Camp Trek By Road

 The Everest Base Camp Trek by road is focused on safety.
 My Everest Trip (MET) provides licensed guides who are trained in high-altitude response.
 The prevention plan includes acclimatization days at Namche Bazaar (3,440 m / 11,286 ft) and Dingboche (4,410 m / 14,469 ft).

-Guides also have a first-aid kit and keep an eye on the trekkers to check their symptoms, such as headache, nausea, or abnormal tiredness.
+Guides also carry a first-aid kit and keep an eye on the trekkers to monitor their symptoms, such as headache, nausea, or unusual fatigue.
 Simple oxygen saturation tests can be performed in larger villages such as Gorak Shep (5,164 m / 16,942 ft).

 In case of severe altitude sickness, the first step of treatment is to descend.
-MET has the ability to organize helicopter evacuation, should the need arise, and the high-altitude evacuation above 5,000 m / 16,404 ft. needs to be covered by the travel insurance to have a safe trip.
+MET can organize helicopter evacuation, should the need arise, and high-altitude evacuation above 5,000 m / 16,404 ft. needs to be covered by travel insurance for a safe trip.

 Ground Transfers & Logistics